thecdil/ghana-music-initiative/pages/index.md

 Such as: worship of the ancestors and chief stools, speech surrogate drums, and drum languages (such as solfege).
 Over the period of approximately a hundred years (1734-1833), I hypothesize that Eʋe villages learned from and appropriated these specific practices introduced by Akwamu occupying forces.
 Today the atopani is practiced and learned through the use of Akan-based syllables, which has confirmed, according to many scholars, its Asante origin.[^5]

-[Insert photograph of modern day Peki alongside the overlapping maps of Akwamu and Peki Confederacy]

 Understanding the broader social relationships that would have led to a suppressed population adopting a dominating force's customs is still unclear in the case of Peki and the Akwamu empire.
 The only information we can confirm is that prior to Akwamu occupation, the atopani and chief stools weren't found in the Volta.[^6]